mcasimir/mobile-angular-ui/README.md

 - Bottom navbar
 - Justified Buttons
 - Customizable build workflow with Grunt

-Some convenient implementation constraints:

-- Be the less invasive we can: use things as they are when possible
-- Keep Angular components in separate modules
-- Follow twitter bootstrap patterns for markup
-- Use the same bootstrap variables
-- Keep it lighter than Bootstrap 3 + Jquery + Angular Js
+- Its lighter than Bootstrap 3 + Jquery + Angular Js

 ### Test with your devices

+You can just go to http://mobileangularui.com/demo

+or:

 ``` sh
 git clone https://github.com/mcasimir/mobile-angular-ui.git